4 Pieces Of Career Advice For College Graduates Looking For Work

 Times change, industries change, and people change.
 This means your resume will change.

 A great way to excel in your job search is to build a relationship with your resume and cover letter.
-The more you look at it, the more you'll be able to quantify your experience, communicate your value to prospective companies, and understand where you've been.
+The more you work on it, the more you'll be able to quantify your experience, communicate your value to prospective companies, and understand where you've been.

-Be bold and put together takeaways for your interview.
-A takeaway could be a video showing what you'd do to improve a company's processes.
-It could also be a sample communications plan.
-A takeaway essentially involves you taking an idea you have to make the company better or jump-start a project you'd be working on if hired and bringing it to life for the employer in your interview.
+Be bold and put together a 30-60-90 day plan for your job interview.
+Also, make sure you research the company and understand their mission and values, and don't forget to ask about the problems they currently face as an organization so you can provide examples of what you'd do to add value as an employee.
+Some examples of this include what you'd do to improve a company's processes or a sample communications plan.
+Essentially, this strategy involves you taking an idea you have to make the company better or jump-start a project you'd be working on if hired and bringing it to life for the employer in your interview.

 - How College Grads Can Get A Jump On The Job Search ›